fvalerii/Waze-Churn-Analysis/README.md

 * **Model Selection:** **XGBoost** was selected as the champion model for its superior performance on the validation and test sets.
 * * **Threshold Tuning:** By shifting the decision threshold to **0.089**, I successfully prioritized **Recall (50%)** to identify at-risk users, acknowledging the research trade-off between sensitivity and precision in noisy datasets.
 * **Strategic Recommendation:** I recommend **not deploying this model for automated business decisions** until more granular data is gathered (e.g., geographic locations, specific destination counts, and more detailed app interaction logs).
-* **Future Work:** Focus on gathering "intent-based" data to help differentiate between casual users and those truly at risk of leaving the platform.
+* **Future Work:** Focus on gathering telemetry data and app-interaction logs to improve predictive precision.

 ---